zhangming8/yolox-pytorch/README.md

     cd /path/to/your/work
     git clone https://github.com/zhangming8/yolox-pytorch.git
     cd yolox-pytorch
-    download pre-train weights in MOdel Zoo to /path/to/your/work/weights
+    download pre-train weights in Model Zoo to /path/to/your/work/weights

 ## 3. Object Detection